PoChang007/Sensor_Fusion_Nanodegree/README.md

 # Udacity - Sensor Fusion Nanodegree Program

-This repository is the summary of my learnings in Udacity's SFND program.
+The summary of my learnings in Udacity's SFND program.
 The program mainly focuses on combining sensor data of:

 * `Lidar/Radar` for recognizing surrounding vehicles and predicting their positions and speeds
 * `Lidar/Camera` for recognizing preceding vehicles and estimating time-to-collision